ThatOneCalculator/DiscordRPCMaker/README.md

 1. This will vary by operating system.
 - Windows: Open a program called `cmd`.
 - macOS: Open a program called `Terminal`.
-- Linux: Open your perfered terminal emulator of choice.
+- Linux: Open your terminal emulator of choice (Kitty, Alacritty, URXVT, Termite, GNOME Terminal, Konsole, etc).
 2. Type in `cd ` (making sure there is a space after `cd`), and drag the `DiscordRPCGenerator-main` (the one you moved into a memorable) folder into it.
 3. Type `node maker.js`
 4. Follow the prompts the program gives you.